ShakedAp/nvim-config/README.md

 # nvim-config

-This is my NeoVim configuration.
+This is my Neovim configuration.
 Folder structure:
 ```
 ├── README.md